cronicar/cronicar.github.io/_posts/2017-04-09-A-tale-of-trust.md

 ---
 layout: post
-title: Tudor and the seven words
+title: A tale of trust
 categories:
 - blog
 ---